Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with Variational AutoEncoders

 If we want it to have the same size as the input, we should set $s=1$ and use some padding to compensate for the missing entries.
-For all the models considered in this work, we use ReLU, given by $f(x) = \max (0,x)$, as an activation function.
-The learnable parameter is $W$, and the other parameters are defined by the user (including $k$ and $m_{\mathrm{out} }$).
+The learnable parameter is $W=(W^1,\dots,W^{m_{\mathrm{out} }})$, and the other parameters are defined by the user (including $k$ and $m_{\mathrm{out} }$).
 The integer~$m_{\mathrm{in} }$ is the number of channels of the input and $m_{\mathrm{out} }$ the number of channels of the ouput.
 In our model, we use a convolutional neural network obtained by stacking together convolutional layers.
 In this context, the receptive field is defined as the number of elements of the input time series contributing to the value of one element of the output.
 It is traditionally considered that a good network is one that has a receptive field of the size of the largest characteristic scale (the characteristic time of the transition from $A$ to $B$ here), while also reducing the temporal complexity.
 A trade off from an optimization perspective is to have $T_{\mathrm{out}} \ll T$ and $m_{\mathrm{out} } \gg d$.